arturesteves/bing-daily-wallpaper/README.md

 This is a command line tool written in node.js

 ## Install
+Necessary to install a version of **[nodejs](https://nodejs.org/en/)**.
 Download or clone this repository.
+Install dependencies by opening the command line of the project root directory and apply the command:
+`npm install`

 ## Config file example
 Json configuration file, change the `region` if you want images from a different region and change the `save_directory` property, to hold the desired location to save the images.
 Properties:
-`base_url` Specifies the website to download the wallpapers. **Only working for bing** `region` Specifies the region from which the images must be downloaded. **This property is related to bing** `format` Specifies the format of the webrequests **Only supporting json format** `save_directory` Specifies the directory where the images will be saved
+`base_url` Specifies the website to download the wallpapers. **Only working for bing**
+`region` Specifies the region from which the images must be downloaded. **This property is related to bing**
+`format` Specifies the format of the webrequests **Only supporting json format**
+`save_directory` Specifies the directory where the images will be saved

 Example:
 ```